 Higher education in the United States is not free.
-It is generally not even free with state supported colleges and universities.
-However, Alderson Broaddus is competitive with most private and public universities in terms on international student costs.
+It is generally not even free with state-supported colleges and universities; however, Alderson Broaddus is competitive with most private and public universities regarding international student costs.

-Expenses not covered here include US mandated health insurance and immunizations, spending money, sending and receiving of documents, enrollment deposit, international fee, or round trip airfare.
-Note that Alderson Broaddus provides free shuttle service from the Pittsburgh Airport that will be announced on the web page.
-Students arriving at different times will have to pay for transportation from the airport to campus.
-There may be additional fees for programs and labs that are not required here, but may be on the semester bill.
+Expenses not covered here include the U.S. mandated health insurance and immunizations, spending money, sending and receiving of documents, enrollment deposit, international fee, or round-trip airfare.
+There may be additional fees for programs and labs that are not required here but may be on the semester bill.

 Financial aid is very, very limited for international students.
 The United States government requires all international students to have an approved Statement of Support before the I-20 can be issued.